Long-Term Dance Projects

 Application deadline: March 15, 2018

-For questions about this program, contact Catalina Fellay-Dunbar, Dance Officer.
+For questions about this program, contact Catalina Fellay-Dunbar, Dance Program Manager.

 Toronto Arts Council’s Long-Term Dance Projects program provides mid-career and established professional choreographers, organizations and collectives with the opportunity to take an extended period of time to develop and present a dance work or program of works.
 The three-year funding period will take the project from its initial concept, through the creative process, to the presentation to a paying audience.
 The program aims to encourage artists to venture beyond the current scope of their work, and to provide dance artists with committed resources that will facilitate the thorough development of their work.
 The City of Toronto provides the funding for this program through its Community Partnership and Investment Program.

-Applicants should contact the Dance Officer prior to applying to determine the eligibility of their project.
+Applicants should contact the Dance Program Manager prior to applying to determine the eligibility of their project.